sametz/uw_dnmr/PROJECT_INTRO.rst

-Besides style, note the extra graphics displayed below the spectrum... an algorithm draws lines showing how the splitting pattern originates, and clicking/dragging them changes the spectrum itself. **interactive plots with extra graphical objects**
+Besides style, note the extra graphics displayed below the spectrum... an algorithm draws lines showing how the splitting pattern originates, and clicking/dragging them changes the spectrum itself. **Interactive plots with extra graphical objects!**

 Python/tkinter implementation of ABX simulation
 -----------------------------------------------